futerzak/ams/README.md

 # Advenced Mobile Systems - iOS

-Applications created in the laboratory Advanced Mobile System
+Applications created in the laboratory Advanced Mobile System at AGH (University of Science and Technology)

 ## Shoutbox app